-Project Potential Impacts on Socio- Cultural Resources Recommended Mitigation Measures and Monitoring Activities Design and Pre-Construction: Impacts to Cultural Historical and Archaeological Sites and Monuments - Cultural resources are considered heritage treasures and must be protected.
+Project Potential Impacts on Socio-Cultural Resources Recommended Mitigation Measures and Monitoring Activities Design and Pre-Construction: Impacts to Cultural Historical and Archaeological Sites and Monuments - Cultural resources are considered heritage treasures and must be protected.
 Designs shall ensure that there will be no significant encroachment to any existing cultural/historical monuments or archaeological site that will eventually be discovered during Detailed Design.
 Opportunities should be explored to enhance their attributes.
-Construction Phase: Impacts to Cultural, Historical and archaeological areas - As people's heritage treasures these areas should be protected and even enhanced for the enjoyment of the people To avoid potential adverse impacts to cultural, historic and archaeological resources, the Contractor shall: Instruct his personnel to work with care near cultural monuments; Adhere to accepted international practice and all applicable historic and cultural preservation requirements of the Government of Georgia, including all appropriate local government entities; and In the event of unanticipated discoveries of cultural or historic artifacts (movable or immovable) in the course of the work, the Contractor shall take all necessary measures to protect the findings and shall notify the Engineer and the Concerned Agencies.
+Construction Phase: Impacts to Cultural, Historical and archaeological areas - As people's heritage treasures these areas should be protected and even enhanced for the enjoyment of the people To avoid potential adverse impacts to cultural, historic and archaeological resources, the Contractor shall: Instruct his personnel to work with care near cultural monuments; In the event of unanticipated discoveries of cultural or historic artifacts (movable or immovable) in the course of the work, the Contractor shall take all necessary measures to protect the findings and shall notify the Engineer and the Concerned Agencies.
 If continuation of the work would endanger the finding, project work shall be suspended until a solution for preservation of the artifacts is agreed upon.
-Post-Construction and Operations: None None
+Post-Construction and Operations: None None range from direct effects to their health to indirect effects to their livelihood.
+Although the duration may vary from individual households, the general impacts are expected to be experienced by the households in one form or another.